Keenan Down

 I'm a PhD student working in the Consciousness and Cognition Lab in Cambridge under the supervision of Dr. Daniel Bor (Queen Mary, University of London) and Dr. Pedro Mediano (Imperial College London).

-My work mostly revolves around mathematical theories of consciousness and information theory, with applications to understanding altered information dynamics in the brain in Alzheimer's Disease (AD).
-My undergraduate degree was an MMath in pure mathematics from the University of Warwick (UK).
+My work mostly revolves around mathematical theories of consciousness and information theory (especially partial information decomposition (PID)), with applications to understanding altered information dynamics in the brain in Alzheimer's Disease (AD).
+Lately I've been thinking more about the role of information in the philosophy of mind.
+My undergraduate degree was an MMath in pure mathematics from the University of Warwick (UK) specialising in algebraic geometry.
 I now quite like brains. |

 Current Research